KevinMwita7/keqr/README.md

 # KenyaQuickResponse: A Dart KE-QR Code Library

 A pure Dart library for generating and parsing KE-QR codes, fully compliant with the **Kenya Quick Response Code Standard 2023** by the Central Bank of Kenya.
-This package provides an easy way to integrate KE-QR code functionality into your Dart and Flutter applications.

 ## Features